Drago1426/Major-Project/README.md

 If the 3D model does not appear:

 - Check that the card has a model assigned.
+- Check that the card type is correct.
-- Check that the model is inside a Resources folder if it is loaded through a resource path.
+- Check that the model is inside a Resources folder if it is loaded through a Resources path.
+- Check that the runtime OBJ path still exists if using a custom model path.
 - Check the Unity Console for missing prefab, image, or Vuforia errors.

-If the Fireball card does not work:
+If a spell/rule card is not configured correctly:

-- Make sure a creature card has already been scanned.
+- Make sure the card type is set to `Spell`.
-- Make sure the creature is visible.
+- Make sure the effect type is not `None`.
-- Scan the Fireball card.
+- Make sure the effect target is set.
-- The creature should glow yellow.
-- Click the creature in the Game view to fire.
+- Add an effect amount for rules that need a number, such as attack, buff, heal, mana, draw, or shield.
+- Save the deck again before loading or reloading it at runtime.

 ## Current Status

-This is a prototype for an AR card game / runtime deck builder.
-It is currently focused on Unity Editor testing with iVCam, but the structure can later be expanded into a mobile app where users create decks, scan physical cards, and interact with AR creatures directly on the phone.
+This is a prototype for an AR card game deck builder and runtime testing tool.
+It is currently focused on Unity Editor testing with Vuforia and iVCam, not a finished standalone mobile app.

+The project demonstrates custom deck creation, deck editing, runtime deck selection, AR card scanning, model spawning, summon effects, stats, sounds, and spell/rule data.
+It can later be expanded into a fuller mobile AR card game with turn logic, combat resolution, player state, and complete card-to-card interactions.